 All applications received are considered by the programme being applied to and a small number of applicants will be interviewed prior to the successful individual being offered the internship.
 Applicants should therefore be available for a short Zoom interview.

 International applicants should ensure that they have met the necessary visa requirements for the Democratic Republic of the Congo, prior to submitting their applications.
 Applications from individuals who do not have the appropriate visa will not be accepted.
 We will provide you with VISA application assistance.

 You can send in any application queries you have below, and you can email us your full application directly to email@example.com.

-We run and manage our own projects; we track and monitor our impact regularly; we have experienced staff on the ground running day-to-day activities—we do not use internship support in place of local personnel; we have a clear Child and Vulnerable Persons Protection Policy.
+We run and manage our own projects, track and monitor our impact regularly, and have experienced staff on the ground running day-to-day activities.
+We do not use internship support in place of local personnel and we have a clear Child and Vulnerable Persons Protection Policy.